4A-50/OSVU/CONTRIBUTING.md

 - Any other information that could be useful about your environment

 ## Submitting An Idea
 Before submitting a new idea, please check the list of idea suggestions in the issue tracker and the roadmap as you might find out that you don't need to create one.
-When submitting an idea add as much detail as possible it’s a lot easier for someone to make it if they know 100% what u mean.
+When submitting an idea add as much detail as possible, it’s a lot easier for someone to make it if they know 100% what u mean.

 ### How To Submit A Good Idea: